mriphysics/Multiband-RF/README.md

 Both have already been incorporated in this repo, for convenience.
 At the time of writing they are exact copies.

-PINS and Multi-PINS code has been further developed from Will Grissoms'
+PINS and Multi-PINS code has been further developed from Will Grissoms' repo: (https://bitbucket.org/wgrissom/lowpeakpowermbrf).

 Also relies on
 *  CVX from (http://cvxr.com/cvx/).